-- 1. The ability to communicate in written and spoken English to a high standard - 2.
-The ability to adapt their own communication style appropriately to a range of clients, carers and professional groups - The ability to collect, interpret and analyse quantitative data, making use of descriptive and inferential statistics; understand and apply the statistical concepts underpinning standardised assessment tools - 4.
-The ability to synthesise information for client case notes, audit, research and presentation of information employing appropriate ICT tools and resources - 5.
-The ability to evaluate and improve own learning and performance: understand the obligation to maintain fitness for practice and take part in continuous professional development - 6.
-The ability to apply problem-solving skills: be able to frame and analyse a problem using a range of techniques.
+- 19. The ability to communicate in written and spoken English to a high standard - 20.
+The ability to adapt their own communication style appropriately to a range of clients, carers and professional groups - 21.
+The ability to collect, interpret and analyse quantitative data, making use of descriptive and inferential statistics; understand and apply the statistical concepts underpinning standardised assessment tools - 22.
+The ability to synthesise information for client case notes, audit, research and presentation of information employing appropriate ICT tools and resources - 23.
+The ability to evaluate and improve own learning and performance: understand the obligation to maintain fitness for practice and take part in continuous professional development - 24.
+The ability to apply problem-solving skills: be able to frame and analyse a problem using a range of techniques. - 25.
+The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing (level 4). - 26.
+The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5). - 27.
+The ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts. (level 6).